 Many foods are considered good for the heart.
 Fish, fresh greens, sunflower seeds, oat bran, oatmeal, green drinks, fresh pineapple, bananas, cantaloupe, apricots, papayas, mushrooms, tomatoes, yams, sweet potatoes, tofu, oysters, clams, and whole grains supply the heart with plenty of necessary vitamins and antioxidants.
 Small amounts of wine also provide benefits.
 Avoid salty foods, fatty foods, fast foods, and foods high in calories.
 Reduce intake of sugar, caffeine, fluoridated water, chlorinated water, and alcohol.

 Heart disease in women is sometimes hormone related.
 Post menopausal women should consider taking hormone balancing herbs like licorice, chasteberry, dandelion, ginseng, or evening primrose.
 High levels of iron (iron overload) after menopause may put women at increased risk of heart disease.
 Get lots of exercise which helps rid the body of excess iron.

 An old remedy for stopping heart palpitations is to plunge the face into cold water.
 This is also reported to stop panic attacks.
 In emergency cases of suspected heart attack, a teaspoon of cayenne powder was given by mouth to help the person survive.
 Ginger was used (it works like aspirin) on a daily basis to protect the heart.
 Modern day studies have shown that these old remedies can help bring a victim out of an attack.

 * Strokes sometimes occur with heart disease.
 Sudden weakness, numbness, trouble talking or understanding speech, light-headedness and feelings of tingling sensations, dimness or loss of vision (perhaps in just one eye), severe headaches with unsteadiness, or a sudden fall can be symptoms of a stroke.
-As in cases of heart attack, treat as an emergency.
+As in cases of heart attack, treat as an emergency -- call 911.
 If a heart problem is suspected, do not take any new mineral supplements without the advice of a medical professional (mineral balance plays a large part in regulating the heart).
 Always consult with a healthcare professional before taking any herbal remedy.